Amir-BK/chunreal/README.md

 https://discord.gg/EWFKWTz3

 Status:
-1. Fixed file loading on windows (doesn't work on main repo).
 2. Reading/writing global variables via ChuckID is not possible when using the 'new style' processor
 3. work in progress - real time chuck code editor, monitors the chuck files in the WorkingDirectory and automatically recompiles the chuck vm on changes, with a nice in-game widget